Home > Design > Barrel

 • Nitride (Melonite/QPQ) – Excellent corrosion and wear resistance, smoother surface, common on modern barrels.

-• Chrome-lining – Offers heat and corrosion resistance, ideal for hard use, but may slightly reduce accuracy.
+• Chrome-lining – Offers heat and corrosion resistance, ideal for hard use, but may slightly reduce accuracy, depending on application process.

 • Stainless – Often uncoated; relies on the inherent corrosion resistance of the alloy.